Anti-spam protection in EOP

 Connection filtering: Identifies good and bad email source servers early in the inbound email connection via the IP Allow List, IP Block List, and the safe list (a dynamic but non-editable list of trusted senders maintained by Microsoft).
 You configure these settings in the connection filter policy.
 Learn more at Configure connection filtering.

 Spam filtering (content filtering): EOP uses the spam filtering verdicts Spam, High confidence spam, Bulk email, Phishing email and High confidence phishing email to classify messages.
-You can configure the actions to take based on these verdicts, and you can configure the end-user notification options for messages that were quarantined instead of delivered.
+You can configure the actions to take based on these verdicts, and you can configure what users are allowed to do to quarantined messages and whether user receive quarantine notifications by using quarantine policies.
 For more information, see Configure anti-spam policies in Microsoft 365.

 Outbound spam filtering: EOP also checks to make sure that your users don't send spam, either in outbound message content or by exceeding outbound message limits.
 For more information, see Configure outbound spam filtering in Microsoft 365.

-Spoof intelligence: For more information, see Learn more about spoof intelligence in Microsoft 365.
+Spoof intelligence: For more information, see Anti-spoofing protection in EOP.

 Manage errors in spam filtering

-It's possible that good messages can be identified as spam (also known as false positives), or that spam can be delivered to the Inbox.
+It's possible that good messages can be identified as spam (also known as false positives), or that spam can be delivered to the Inbox (also known as false negatives).
 You can use the suggestions in the following sections to find out what happened and help prevent it from happening in the future.

 Here are some best practices that apply to either scenario:

-Always submit misclassified messages to Microsoft.
+Always report misclassified messages to Microsoft.
 For more information, see Report messages and files to Microsoft.

 Examine the anti-spam message headers: These values will tell you why a message was marked as spam, or why it skipped spam filtering.
 For more information, see Anti-spam message headers.